Engee documentation

-This demo shows the development of the Engee model for outputting vectors with coordinates of the points that make up the Engee logo to the two DAC channels of the MIK32V2 microcontroller.
+This demo shows the development of the Engee model for issuing vectors with the coordinates of the points that make up the Engee logo to two DAC channels of the MIK32V2 microcontroller.

-The target device used in this demo is a MIK32 NUKE V0.3 debug board based on K1948VC018 MIK32 Amur microcontroller.
-In the Engee model developed in this example, the generation of variable signals X and Y is carried out on two DAC channels, when oscillographing the Y(X) function, get the Engee logo.
-Compilation and loading of the code into the microcontroller is made from VS Code with PlatformIO extension.
+The target device used in this demo is the MIK32 NUKE V0 debugging board.3 based on microcontroller [K1948VK018 MIK32 Amur](https://mikron.ru/products/mikrokontrollery/mk32-amur /).
+In the Engee model developed in this example, variable signals X and Y are generated on two DAC channels, and the Y(X) function is used to obtain the Engee logo.
+The code was compiled and uploaded to the microcontroller from VS Code with the PlatformIO extension.

-We have already presented a demo drawing the Engee logo.
+We have already presented the demo пример , drawing the Engee logo.

 # Переходим в директорию примера